Your personal tax allowance

-If you are seriously ill you may be able to access your full pension tax-free.
-Seriously ill means you have been diagnosed with 12 months or less to live.
+If you are seriously ill you may be able to take your full pension as cash tax-free.
+Seriously ill means you have been diagnosed with less than a year to live.
 If you think this applies to you please call us on 0345 835 6644 to discuss further before progressing with your choice.

 Calculate your tax